What is ASE?

 ASE 1111 sections are offered at many times that are convenient for a student’s schedule.
 As mentioned earlier, classes are 50 minutes in length and meet twice a week either on Monday/Wednesday or Tuesday/Thursday, unless the professor indicates otherwise in their syllabus.

 The syllabus for ASE is based on 14 weeks and the class ends the week of the Thanksgiving break, just after the freshmen have been pre-registered for the spring academic semester and about two weeks before the end of the academic semester.

 ASE classrooms are located in various parts of the campus and are usually located near the particular office of the professor teaching the class.

 The central ASE classroom is located in the basement of the Administration Building, Room 106 and is where several of the sections for ASE are taught.

 If you have any questions or concerns, your ASE professors are here to help you.
-Freshmen are encouraged to get to know their particular professor and utilize their experience and knowledge.
+Freshmen are encouraged to get to know their particular professors and utilize their experience and knowledge.

-He can be reached by email at firstname.lastname@example.org or email@example.com, or by cell phone at 817-313-0993.
-He welcomes and encourages your questions, calls and emails in order help all freshmen reach their full potential at Texas Wesleyan.
+Dr. Childs can be reached by email at email@example.com or 817-531-4296.
+She welcomes and encourages your questions, calls and emails in order help all freshmen reach their full potential at Texas Wesleyan.